udacity/cloud-developer/RestAPI_Server/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system
+See deployment for notes on how to deploy the project on a live system.

+# Setting up the database

+* Go to the main page of AWS
+* Search for RDS and click RDS
+* Click ‘Create Database’
+  - Select PostGres SQL and Check the radio button “Only enable options eligible for RDS Free Usage Tier”
+  - Click next
+* Database Details:
+  - Keep the Instance Specifications at their default settings.
+Be sure that your DB instance class is ‘db.t2.micro’
+  - Enter in your own DB Instance Identifier
+  - In the Network & Security set Public accessibility to yes and keep the rest of the settings default
+  - Database options - enter a database name and keep the rest default
+  - Backup – keep everything default
+  - Monitoring – keep everything default
+  - Performance Insights - keep everything default
+  - Log exports – select PostGresql log
+  - Maintenance - keep everything default
+  - Delete Protection – be sure the radio button is checked
+  - Click Create Database

 * Clone the repo
 ![](./tutorial/L2-2.png)